sendyhalim/blog/content/posts/development-practices/2020-04-26-partnership-system-integration-tips.md

 partners also allocated engineering resource on their side to help with the integration.
 During this intense moment, we made some mistakes, both engineering related and non engineering.

-This post is about what we would have done differently and there are also some tips.
+This post is about the lessons/key takeaways from the experience.
-The post will be updated regularly as the learning process continues, stay tuned!
+I'll update the post regularly as the learning process continues, stay tuned!

 <hr>